LimeChain/matchstick/README.md

 ## Quick Start 🚀
 The release binary comes in three flavours - for **macOS**, **Linux** and **Windows**.
 To add **Matchstick** to your subgraph project just open up a terminal, navigate to the root folder of your project and simply follow these steps:

+❗ As of version 0.2.0, you no longer need to write the `runTests` function, just `test` blocks.
+❗ As of version 0.2.0, tests' directory structure has changed.
+Please refer to [Conventions](#Conventions) for more details.

 ❗ If you don't have Postgres installed, you will need to install it.
 As of version 0.1.3 Matchstick is updating API version from 0.0.4 to 0.0.5 ❗ Subgraphs with API version 0.0.4 mappings won't work with Matchstick version 0.1.3+